-In celebration of International Hummus Day, we take a close look at hummus and all the flavour variations the Food24 team can’t get enough of!
-Plus 5 tips for making the creamiest hummus at home.
+We take a close look at hummus and all the flavour variations the Food24 team can’t get enough of.

 The best hummus never fails to be effortlessly luscious and creamy, yet somehow light and fluffy, all in one satisfying bite!
 From a moreish dip to a humble spread, the Middle Eastern delicacy is loved all over the world today for its delicious fresh taste and sheer versatility.

-And so, in celebration of International Hummus Day, here are some tips for making creamy hummus at home and some of the Food24 team’s favourite flavour variations to try.
+And so here are some tips for making creamy hummus at home and some of the Food24 team’s favourite flavour variations to try.

 We also spoke to the acclaimed chef, food author and food lover, Sophia Lindop, to get the ultimate creamy hummus scoop!
 See some of Sophia’s expert tips below.